Delaware • New Jersey • Pennsylvania

 - Consideration of any items for which a hearing has been completed or is not required.

-The agenda is expected to include consideration of the resolutions and draft dockets for withdrawals, discharges, and other projects that are subjects of the public hearing on August 6, 2025.
-There will be no opportunity for additional public comment for the record at the September 10 Business Meeting on items for which a hearing was completed on August 6 or a previous date.
-Commission consideration on September 10 of items for which the public hearing is closed may result in approval of the item (by docket or resolution) as proposed, approval with changes, denial or deferral.
+The agenda is expected to include consideration of the draft dockets for withdrawals, discharges, and other projects that were the subjects of the public hearing on November 5, 2025.
+There will be no opportunity for additional public comment for the record at the December 10 Business Meeting on items for which a hearing was completed on November 5 or a previous date.
+Commission consideration on December 10 of items for which the public hearing is closed may result in approval of the item (by docket or resolution) as proposed, approval with changes, denial or deferral.
 When the Commissioners defer an action, they may announce an additional period for written comment on the item, with or without an additional hearing date, or they may take additional time to consider the input they have already received without requesting further public input.
 Any deferred items will be considered for action at a public meeting of the Commission on a future date.

 To Attend the Business Meeting +/- Provide Open Public Comment:

-- Click here to register for the Zoom Webinar.
+- Click here to register for the Business Meeting Zoom Webinar (opens in new window).
 At this link, you are able to register to attend the business meeting and register to provide open public comment, if desired.

 Please Note